Maria Menounos: Personal life

 In 2012, Menounos posed nude for the May issue of Allure magazine.

-In the same year, Menounos told Howard Stern that she had previously been sexually abused by two different doctors during medical examinations.
+In the same year, Menounos told Howard Stern that she had previously been sexually abused by two doctors during medical examinations.

 In April 2017, she had surgery to remove a meningioma, an intracranial tumor which was benign.
+In January 2023, she was diagnosed with stage II pancreatic cancer and underwent surgery.
+The cancer was found on a whole body MRI screening, after being missed earlier on a hospital-ordered CT test.

-Menounos married Keven Undergaro in Times Square during the 2017 New Year's festivities in a ceremony officiated by Steve Harvey and then again in a 2018 Orthodox wedding in Akovos, Greece.
+Menounos married Keven Undergaro in Times Square during the 2017 New Year's festivities in a ceremony officiated by Steve Harvey and then again in a 2018 Greek Orthodox wedding in her father's village of Akovos, Greece.
 On February 7, 2023, Menounos and her husband announced they were having a baby with the aid of a surrogate.

+Menounos announced her dual citizenship between the United States and Greece on May 19, 2023.

 Accolades

 She was Spike TV's 2005 "Cyber Vixen of the Year", and the 2010 Madden NFL Pro-AM MVP.
 In 2014 Extra, which she co-hosts, won the Daytime Emmy award for Outstanding Entertainment News Program.